-Many students that I come across are digital residents; they are people that have grown up in a world where the computer is no longer an exciting, mysterious machine.
-Open their wallet or desk drawer and it’s likely that you’ll find flash sticks, self printed airline/concert/movie tickets, mp3 players, a range of swipe cards and digital photos.
+Many students that I come across could be called “digital residents”.
+They are people that have grown up in a world where the novelty of digital has word thin, the computer is no longer an exciting, mysterious machine.
+Open their bags, desk drawers and it’s likely that you’ll find flash sticks, self printed airline/concert/movie tickets, a range of swipe cards and digital photos.
 These are common artefacts of their connected lives.

-I’d suggest that we call those that do not have access or any degree of familiarity with the digital land, digital foreigners.
-When they enter the land of digital, we should treat them as a digital tourist.
+I’d suggest that we call those that do not have access or any degree of familiarity with the digital land, digital visitors.
+When they enter the land of digital, we should treat them as a digital tourist, not digital refugees.
 Look out for the student has never sent an email, searched using Google, sent an SMS.
 They are the ones looking perplexed as look as they do not know where to start how to use particular technologies.
-They are not fools, they are feeling a little disorientated or lost.
+Don’t treat them like fools or idiots, they are feeling a little disorientated or lost.
 Ignore them and they may become alienated and perplexed.
 Welcome and assist them and they’ll have a pleasant visit, and maybe even regularly return.

-Some students (digital residents) will view this computer as a transparent mirror.
-Other students (digital visitors), due to circumstances or choice may be able to use certain computer applications or may understand the opportunities of electronic media, but due to circumstances are unable to actively use these tools on a daily basis.
-And others (digital tourists) may see this as a mysterious contraption with unknown capabilities.
-If we are willing to accept that there are degrees of access and familiarity, based on a range of factors and not only on birthdate) then Perensky’s concept of Digital Native and Digital immigrant can become more nuanced.
+If we are willing to accept that there are degrees of access and familiarity, (based on a range of factors and not only on birthdate) then Perensky’s concept of Digital Native and Digital immigrant can become more nuanced.
 And whether these students are residents, visitors or tourists – the question that now needs to answered is “How are we going to ensure that students are able to make confident and critical use of ICT for studies, leisure and communication?” – but that’s a topic for another post.